GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 Keeps track of important moderator actions.

-So far, it logs the following actions:
+It logs the following actions:

 * Plugins
 	* Activation